 - Cognitive Behavioral Therapy

-This type of therapy helps participants become aware of unhealthy thoughts and behaviors and provides strategies to change them to healthier ones.
+This therapy helps participants become aware of unhealthy thoughts and behaviors and provides strategies to change to healthier ones.

 - Contingency Management